okjon/jekyll-theme-chirpy/_posts/2020-10-19-Bigger-Ponds.md

 date: 2020-10-19
 author: Jon
 categories: [poem]
+description: A poem for her when she was starting a teaching job in a new school.

 ---

 [![Green sea turtle (Penang, Malaysia)](/assets/img/turtle.jpg){: width="300" class="left"}](https://www.instagram.com/p/B2Gejv_n3pN/)

 <br clear="left"/>

-> I wrote this for her who was starting a new teaching job in a school.
+> I wrote this for her who was starting a teaching job in a new school.

 My love absconds to bigger ponds